fuzzygroup/blog/_posts/2017-08-02-monitoring-free-disc-space-on-aws-instances-with-monit-ansible-and-sparkpost.md

 title: Monitoring Free Disc Space On AWS Instances with Monit, Ansible and SparkPost
 category: aws
 tags: ["aws", "ansible", "monit", "SparkPost"]
+description: Monit when paired with Ansible and SparkPost provides a simple and easy way to monitor free disc space on all your AWS instances.
 ---
 There are lots and lots of things that can go wrong with an AWS instance but I have always found that the single most common problem is nothing more than running out of disc space -- log files fill up, too many things get deployed, etc.  And with low end AWS instances being only 8 gigs of free disc space, well, this is bound to happen.